 e.
 Name of Project: Priest Rapids Hydroelectric Project.

 f.
-Location: Grant, Yakima, Kittitas, Douglas, Benton, and Chelan Counties, Washington.
+Location: The project is located on the mid-Columbia River in portions of Grant, Yakima, Kittitas, Douglas, Benton, and Chelan Counties, Washington.

 g.
 Filed Pursuant to: Federal Power Act, 16 U.S.C.
 791a-825r.

-All documents may be filed electronically via the Internet.
-See, 18 CFR 385.2001(a)(1)(iii) and the instructions on the Commission's Web site at http://www.ferc.gov/docs-filing/efiling.asp.
+The Commission strongly encourages electronic filing.
+Please file motions to intervene, protests, and comments using the Commission's eFiling system at http://www.ferc.gov/docs-filing/efiling.asp.
 Commenters can submit brief comments up to 6,000 characters, without prior registration, using the eComment system at http://www.ferc.gov/docs-filing/ecomment.asp.
 You must include your name and contact information at the end of your comments.
-For assistance, please contact FERC Online Support at FERCOnlineSupport@ferc.gov or toll free at 1-866-208-3676, or for TTY, (202) 502-8659.
-Although the Commission strongly encourages electronic filing, documents may also be paper-filed.
-To paper-file, mail an original and seven copies to: Secretary, Federal Energy Regulatory Commission, 888 First Street NE., Washington, DC 20426.
-Please include the project number (P-2114-209) on any comments or motions filed.
+For assistance, please contact FERC Online Support at FERCOnlineSupport@ferc.gov, (866) 208-3676 (toll free), or (202) 502-8659 (TTY).
+In lieu of electronic filing, please send a paper copy to: Secretary, Federal Energy Regulatory Commission, 888 First Street NE., Washington, DC 20426.
+The first page of any filing should include docket number P-2114-209.
+Comments emailed to Commission staff are not considered part of the Commission record.

 The Commission's Rules of Practice and Procedure require all intervenors filing documents with the Commission to serve a copy of that document on each person whose name appears on the official service list for the project.
 Further, if an intervenor files comments or documents with the Commission relating to the merits of an issue that may affect the responsibilities of a particular resource agency, they must also serve a copy of the document on that resource agency.

 l.
 Locations of the Application: A copy of the application is available for inspection and reproduction at the Commission's Public Reference Room, located at 888 First Street NE., Room 2A, Washington, DC 20426, or by calling (202) 502-8371.
 This filing may also be viewed on the Commission's Web site at http://www.ferc.gov using the “eLibrary” link.
-Enter the docket number excluding the last three digits in the docket number field (P-2114) to access the document.
+Enter the docket number excluding the last three digits in the docket number field to access the document.
 You may also register online at http://www.ferc.gov/docs-filing/esubscription.asp to be notified via email of new filings and issuances related to this or other pending projects.
 For assistance, call 1-866-208-3676 or email FERCOnlineSupport@ferc.gov, for TTY, call (202) 502-8659.
 A copy is also available for inspection and reproduction at the address in item (h) above.
+Agencies may obtain copies of the application directly from the applicant.

 m.
 Individuals desiring to be included on the Commission's mailing list should so indicate by writing to the Secretary of the Commission.